-This Whole30 bbq sauce has the most amazing flavour.
+This Whole30 bbq sauce recipe has the most amazing flavour.
 It's so easy to make and is ready in just a few minutes.
 It's made with dates, coconut aminos and spices to make it slightly sweet and just a little smoky.
-It’s also really easy to make and is ready in just a few minutes using your blender or immersion blender.
-It’s also paleo, gluten free and vegan!
+It's also paleo, gluten free and vegan!

-- It has the most amazing flavour!
-Slightly sweet and a little smoky you will love the taste
+- This homemade bbq sauce has the most amazing flavour!
+Slightly sweet and a little smoky you will love the taste.

-- It is so easy to make and is ready in just a few minutes using either your blender or immersion blender
+- It is so quick and easy to make and is ready in just a few minutes using either your blender or immersion blender.

 - This Whole30 compliant bbq sauce recipe is sugar-free, made without ketchup, and is sweetened only with dates making it a healthier alternative to most store bought bbq sauces.

-- Besides being Whole30, this sauce is also paleo, gluten free and vegan
+- Besides being Whole30 approved, this healthy barbecue sauce is also paleo, gluten free and vegan.

 How to make this sauce using an immersion blender: